nirbhayph/spothole.authority/README.md

 * The Application has been built using React.js
 * Material Design has been used throughout the App.
 * Material UI Icons have been used for Icons.
-* MUI-Treasury Componenets have been used for additional needs (Like Card View in the My Complaints Screen)
+* MUI-Treasury Componenets have been used for additional needs (Like Card View in the Profile Screen)
 * Axios has been used for making REST Calls to the Backend.
-* FilePond and Supporting Libraries have been used for File Uploading to the Backend.
 * GitHub Pages has been used for Static Deployment of the Application.
-* React Google Maps has been used for all Mapping, Direction Rendering, Geocoding and Reverse Geocoding Needs.
+* React Google Maps has been used for all Mapping, Heat Mapping, Marker Needs.
-* React HTML5 Camera Component has been used for WebRTC based Media Capturing for Creating New Reports.
 * Google Oauth 2.0 has been used Application Wide for Authentication Purposes.
+* Material UI Datatables are used for Displaying Zone Wise Report Data and Managing Users.
+* Recharts is used for Analytics Needs.

 #### Libarary Details
 | Library Name | Version |